rackerlabs/support-how-to/content/office-365/set-up-office-365.md

 2. Enter the tenant ID and password you created in Cloud Office.

 When you first log in, the Office 365 Portal requires you to enter and confirm a new password.
+After you have confirmed the password, the only User that can log in to your Office 365 account will be **admin@{tenantname}.onmicrosoft.com**, until new Users are created.